Follitropin alfa (Subcutaneous)

 Follitropin alfa is a hormone identical to follicle-stimulating hormone (FSH) produced by the pituitary gland.
 FSH helps to develop eggs in the ovaries.

-Follitropin alfa is used as a fertility medicine to develop eggs in women who have not been able to become pregnant because of problems in ovulation.
-Also, many women wanting to become pregnant will use follitropin alfa while enrolled in a fertility program (assisted reproductive technology [ART]) that uses procedures such as in vitro fertilization (IVF) or embryo transfer (ET).
+Follitropin alfa injection is used as a fertility medicine to develop eggs in women who have not been able to become pregnant because of problems in ovulation.
+Also, many women wanting to become pregnant will use follitropin alfa while enrolled in a fertility program called assisted reproductive technology (ART).
+ART uses procedures such as in vitro fertilization (IVF) or embryo transfer (ET).
 Follitropin alfa may be used with other medicines for these purposes.

 Some patients may be treated with another hormone called gonadotropin-releasing hormone agonist (GnRHa) before starting treatment with follitropin alfa.
 GnRHa reduces the amount of FSH released from the pituitary gland.
 This is done so that the doctor can replace their FSH with follitropin alfa in the proper amounts each day to achieve fertility.

 Follitropin alfa is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For follitropin alfa, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to follitropin alfa or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.